nu11secur1ty/Linux_hardening_and_security/types/Advanced_Hardening_With_the_Capability_Bounding_Set.md

 $ cat /proc/sys/kernel/cap-bound
 $ cat /proc/sys/kernel/cap_last_cap  # on SUSE
 ```
-# How Do I Set New Capability Values?
+# How to Set New Capability Values?

 ```